ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 - Create a PHP serialized object using the `TemplateHelper` Class with simple PHP command shell.
 - Sending the Poisoned cache request via Gopher leveraging the `custom_feed_url` parameter
-- Call the default rss feed url `http://blog.travel.htb/awesome-rss/` to trigger the cache within 60 sec.
+- Call the default rss feed url `http://blog.travel.htb/awesome-rss/` to trigger the deserilization of cache within 60 sec.

-### PHP Object creation
+### PHP Serialized Object

-For creating a PHP object, we will use TemplateHelper class, copy its contents to a new php file and add a line that creates a object, passing the filename and it's content and echo the serialized output.
+For creating a PHP serialized object, we will use `TemplateHelper class`, copy its contents to a new php file and add a line that creates the object, passing the filename and it's content and echo the serialized output.

-Initially when I declared $file and $data as `private` it didn't work for me but after declaring them as `public` the below exploit works for me.
+Initially when I declared `$file and $data` as `private` it didn't work for me but after declaring them as `public` the below exploit worked for me.

 ```php
 <?php